The life cycle of Sand Cats (Felis margarita) has the following phases:

 Sand Cat Adults

-Male and female Sand Cat sub-adults become sexually mature between nine and fourteen months.
+Male and female Sand Cat sub-adults reach breeding maturity between nine and fourteen months.

 Mortality in the wild is suspected to be mostly by raptors as there are few other mammal predators in their desert habitat.
 Starvation can occur during extended winters in the central Asian desert when prey numbers remain low.